AdaCore/spark2014/docs/ug/tutorial.rst

 body of ``Search``, which means that no run-time errors can be raised when executing the function.

-The message corresponds to a check done when exiting from ``Search``.
+These messages correspond to checks done when exiting from ``Search``.
 It is expected that not much can be proved at this point, given that the body of ``Search`` has a loop but no loop invariant, so the formulas generated for these checks assume the worst about locations modified in the loop.
 A loop